demetreades/win10guide/README.md

 To update global packages:

-    npm update -g                   # for all the packages npm update -g <PackageName>     # for individual packages
+    sudo npm update -g                   # for all the packages sudo npm update -g <PackageName>     # for individual packages

 For local run it in your project folder and just remove the `-g` flag.